Guide to Laws About Weapons in California

 478 F. 3d 370

-California and Los Angeles have some of the strongest gun control laws in the country, which we list here.
+California has some of the strongest gun control laws in the country, which we list here.
 And because of the unfortunate frequent mass shootings, particularly school shootings, gun laws in California are getting stricter.

 For constitutional issues and laws for other states, see our Guide to Laws about Weapons in the U.S.